influxdata/docs-v2/content/flux/v0.x/get-started/_index.md

 3. A `mean()` function to calculate the average of values returned from the data source.
 4. A `yield()` function to yield results to the user.

+Flux is designed to retrieve data from data source and pipe it through a processing pipeline that shapes the data into something usable by the user.

 ### Pipe-forward operator
-In Flux script, functions are "chained" together using the **pipe-forward operator** (`|>`). which takes the output of one function and pipes it forward as intput into the next function.
+In Flux script, functions are "chained" together using the **pipe-forward operator** (`|>`).
+This operator takes the output of one function and pipes it forward as input for the next function.

-Ultimately, Flux is designed to retrieve data from data source and pipe it through a processing pipeline that shapes the data into something usable by the user.
+Using the metaphor [above](#flux-from-a-high-level), the pipe-forward operator is that pipe the carries water or data through the entire pipeline.

 {{< page-nav next="/flux/v0.x/get-started/data-model/" >}}